exponential-idle-guides/exponential-idle-guides/src/view/guides/ex-basics.md

 ### What does ee mean?

 You start out with normal numbers and quickly work your way up to $X.xxeX$ notation.
 This notation is scientific notation.
-It stands for $X.xx*10^X$.
+It stands for $X.xx\ee{X}$.
 Later you are introduced to $X.xxeeX$.
-This is a custom game notation that stands for $X.xx*10^{10^X}$.
+This is a custom game notation that stands for $X.xx\ee{10^X}$.

 ### Achievements and Minigames